seroperson/sbt-crashlytics/README.md

 fabric.apiKey=my-api-key
 ```

-Now the action goes to **build.sbt** where you need to apply crashlytics settings to
-your android project:
+In **build.sbt** you need to apply crashlytics settings to your android project:

 ```scala
 androidBuild